barefootwriter/KPU/IDEA/mentorship/program.md

 Modular, skills-based curriculum

-3 core modules: core, individual, group
+2 core modules: core and group

 2 elective modules: one from the student’s area of expertise and one from a new area.
 Chosen from the following modules: Family, Teachers, Workplace, Culture, Nature, and Creativity